mohamedashraf1994/HAproxy-conifigrations/README.md

 # HAproxy-conifigrations
-this is haproxy configrations that i have used for loadbalancing on premise servers and websites
+This is haproxy configrations that i have used for loadbalancing onpremise servers and websites for alkhwarizmi company